PDM4AR/exercises/docs/08-final22.md

 ![image](https://user-images.githubusercontent.com/18750753/207558372-afd91da4-4e0d-47a0-ae54-eb6dc7e013f4.png)

 The *simulation terminates* upon one of the following cases:
 - All the agents reach their goals (you manage to bring the vehicle CoG inside the goal area);
 - An agent crashes into an obstacle;
 - The maximum simulation time is reached.

 ### Vehicle model
-The vehicle is a car-like robot modeled via a kinematic bicycle model.
+The vehicle is a car-like robot modeled via a kinematic bicycle model (see [here](https://github.com/idsc-frazzoli/dg-commons/blob/master/src/dg_commons/sim/models/vehicle.py#L197) the dynamics equation).

 The specific `VehicleState`, `VehicleCommands`, `VehicleGeometry`, and `VehicleParameters` of the vehicle are implemented according to the [dg-commons](https://github.com/idsc-frazzoli/dg-commons) library.
 We suggest to get familiar with the required basic structures by navigating the code.